rust-lang/reference/src/type-layout.md

 The `transparent` representation can only be used on a [`struct`][structs] or an [`enum`][enumerations] with a single variant that has:

-- a single field with non-zero size, and
+- any number of fields with size 0 and alignment 1 (e.g. [`PhantomData<T>`]), and
-- any number of fields with size 0 and alignment 1 (e.g. [`PhantomData<T>`]).
+- at most one other field.

-Structs and enums with this representation have the same layout and ABI as the single non-zero sized field.
+Structs and enums with this representation have the same layout and ABI as the only non-size 0 non-alignment 1 field, if present, or unit otherwise.

 This is different than the `C` representation because a struct with the `C` representation will always have the ABI of a `C` `struct`